dokun1/kitura-safe-lab/StatusReportsAndDisasters.md

 # Next Steps

-Continue to the [next page](https://github.com/dokun1/kitua-safe-lab/blob/master/DashboardSetUp.md) to learn how to use Docker and Kubernetes.
+Continue to the [next page](https://github.com/dokun1/kitua-safe-lab/blob/master/DashboardSetUp.md) to learn how to use Open API and REST API.